HOW TO WATER ORCHIDS

 The majority of orchid species are part of that specialist group of plants known as ‘epiphytes’.
 This is a group of plants - mainly found in the tropics - that have turned their back on growing in the ground and instead have made their homes up in the tree canopy.

-Because of this, the roots of epiphytic plants have evolved to become more than just a structure used for support, and nutrient and water uptake.
+epiphytic plants have evolved to become more than just a structure used for support, and nutrient and water uptake.
 In the specific case of orchids they are also used for water storage and - rather impressively – to house chlorophyll pigment so that the roots can produce energy rich sugars through photosynthesis along with their fleshy leaves.

 As mentioned previously, in their natural habitat epiphytic orchids live high up in the canopy often secured to a suitable branch.
 Although this makes them safe from grazing predators it also puts them well out of reach from the ground water.
 In order to obtain vital life-giving water from their elevated position they have to rely on the rain, damp air or cloud moisture that can condense on the surface of their leaves and roots.